Manifold Alignment for Semantically Aligned Style Transfer: Related Work

 \textbf{Global statistics based style transfer.} In early work, style transfer is mainly achieved by forcing the global statistics of the output image to be the same as the style image.
-For example, Gatys \etal~\cite{gatys2016image} use the Gram matrix to represent the style of an image and use an optimization-based method to achieve the consistency of the Gram matrices of the output image and the style image.
-Li \etal~\cite{li2017universal} address this problem by introducing whitening and coloring transforms (WCTs), where whitening transform normalizes the covariance of the content features to an identity matrix.
-The normalized convariance is then transformed to be the same as the covariance of the style features by the coloring transform.
-The method proposed by Huang \etal~\cite{huang2017arbitrary} achieves this goal by adopting adaptive instance normalization (AdaIN) to make the mean and variance of the content features the same as those of the style features.
-Recently, Li \etal~\cite{li2019learning} propose to use a feed-forward network to predict the style transformation matrix which is much more efficient.
-However, theses methods represent styles as global statistics which, as discussed in the previous section, may not be appropriate in many scenarios.
+Gatys \etal~\cite{gatys2016image} use the Gram matrix to represent the style of an image and use an optimization-based method to achieve the consistency of the Gram matrices of the output image and the style image.
+Li \etal~\cite{li2017universal} use the whitening and coloring transforms (WCTs) to align the covariance of the output and the style features.
+Huang \etal~\cite{huang2017arbitrary} achieve this goal by adopting adaptive instance normalization (AdaIN) to make the mean and variance of the content features the same as those of the style features.
+Li \etal~\cite{li2019learning} propose to use a feed-forward network to predict the style transformation matrix.
+However, these methods represent styles as global statistics which, as discussed in the previous section, may not be appropriate in many scenarios.

-\textbf{Local patch based style transfer.} Chen \etal~\cite{chen2016fast} propose a method to replace the content feature patches by similar style feature patches to achieve the goal of style transfer.
-Li and Wand~\cite{li2016combining} propose to combine generative Markov random field (MRF) models and deep convolutional neural networks for style transfer.
-Sheng \etal~\cite{sheng2018avatar} propose an Avatar-Net which combines a whitening operation and a reassembling operation similar to the method of Chen \etal~\cite{chen2016fast}.
-These patch based methods do not enforce the matching of global statistics.
-However, as illustrated in the previous work~\cite{Zhang_2019_ICCV}, unwanted artifacts may appear.
+\textbf{Local patch based style transfer.} Local patch based methods~\cite{liao2017visual,gu2018arbitrary} generally follow the local style pattern assumption and address the problem by swapping local features.
+Chen \etal~\cite{chen2016fast} propose a method to replace the content feature patches by similar style feature patches.
+Li and Wand~\cite{li2016combining} propose to incorporate generative Markov Random Field (MRF) models for local patch based style transfer.
+Sheng \etal~\cite{sheng2018avatar} propose an AvatarNet which combines a whitening operation and a local patch reassembling operation.
+The major drawback of patch based methods is that undesired artifacts may appear when the local features of content and style images are mismatched.